pypa/pipenv/docs/advanced.rst

     $ pipenv install --system

-This is useful for Docker containers, and deployment infrastructure (e.g. Heroku does this).
+This is useful for managing the system Python, and deployment infrastructure (e.g. Heroku does this).

 ☤ Pipenv and Other Python Distributions
 ---------------------------------------